swhume/odmlib/docs/index.md

 * The odm_loader returns the first MetaDataVersion by default, but can be set to return others.
 It does not return a list.

+## Future

+* Additional testing will be done for ClinicalData and a Dataset-XML model will be created.
+* An ODM v2.0 model will be delivered once the draft specification has been completed.